sergiooncode/exercise-test/README.md

 ## To Do

-- Add test to auth domain
-- Improve test coverage of users domain
+- Increase test coverage generally (and specifically forauth domain)
 - Try to move migration folder to each of the apps (exercises and users)
+- Finish up dockerizing the application (both database and api)